Laser Treatment for Age Spots, Sun Damage and Pigmentation

 Pigmented lesions normally respond in 1 to 3 treatments.
 Please see Prices for a guide to costs.

-This sounds like melasma.
-It’s complex to treat and requires a combined approach of topical treatment and laser.
-We can help, but we would refer you to a friendly aesthetic nurse to manage the topical treatment side of things.
-Get in touch for more information.
+This sounds like melasma, sometimes also called chloasma or the mask of pregnancy.
+It is more complex to treat than sun damage and usually needs a combination of topical treatment and laser.
+We can help with the laser side, but we would refer you to a trusted aesthetic nurse to manage the topical part of the process first.
+Get in touch if this sounds like your situation and we will advise you.

-There is a bit of discomfort intrinsic in any laser procedure, but this treatment is definitely very mild.
-We use the laser at a very superficial level to target excess pigmentation on the surface of your skin.
-A sensation akin to being gently flicked with a rubber band is commonly described.
+There is some discomfort with any laser procedure, but this treatment is very mild.
+We use the laser at a superficial level to target excess pigmentation on the surface of your skin.
+Most people describe the feeling as similar to being gently flicked with a rubber band.

-This darker area is mostly denatured melanin which forms a slight crust on the surface of your skin.
-This should be allowed to flake away in its own time revealing lighter skin underneath.
+The darkened patch is mostly denatured melanin, and it can form a slight crust on the surface of your skin.
+This should be left alone to flake away naturally, revealing lighter, clearer skin underneath.

 Pre Treatment Advice